Conflux-Chain/js-conflux-sdk/docs/account.md

 # Account

 Account can be used to sign `Transaction` or `Message`.
-Wallet like portal can help you manage your accounts (privateKeys) and provide signing functions to you.
+Wallet like Fluent can help you manage your accounts (privateKeys) and provide signing functions to you.
 SDK also provide account manage and signing functions.

 ## Send transaction